coronacionRussell/snapcheck-tr/DATA_DICTIONARY.md

     -   `role` (string): The user's role in the application.
 Can be `student`, `teacher`, or `admin`.
     -   `isVerified` (boolean): For teachers, this indicates whether their account has been verified by an admin.
 Defaults to `false` for new teachers.
     -   `verificationIdUrl` (string, optional): A URL pointing to the teacher's uploaded verification document in Firebase Storage.
+    -   `enrolledClassIds` (array of strings, optional): For students, this stores an array of class IDs they are enrolled in.
+This is used for efficient querying.

 ---